Tinram/GPGit/ReadMe.md

 Decrypt the file with `gpg <filename>.gpg`

-### Linux: apply cascade encryption
+#### Apply cascade encryption

 `gpgit <filename> -c`

-GPG asks for two passphrases (passphrase 1, confirmation; passphrase 2, confirmation), and creates two files.
+GPG asks for two passphrases (passphrase one, confirmation; passphrase two, confirmation), and creates two files.
 The file with the double extension *.gpg.gpg* is the cascade-encrypted file.

 ( Two steps of decryption will be required, e.g. for *secret.txt.gpg.gpg* -- `gpg secret.txt.gpg.gpg` then `gpg secret.txt.gpg` resulting in *secret.txt* )